AccelByte/accelbyte-java-sdk/README.md

 A software development kit (SDK) for interacting with AccelByte services written in Java.

-This SDK was generated from OpenAPI spec included in the [spec](spec) directory
+This SDK was generated from OpenAPI spec included in the [spec](spec) directory.

 ## Setup